“As each has received a gift, use it to serve one another as good stewards of God’s varied grace.” 1 Peter 4:10

 The Ministry of Consolation provides bereavement and spiritual support to parishioners who have experienced the death of a family member or friend.
 Volunteers can send notes and cards to bereaved parishioners from the comfort of their own home.
 Please contact Maria Gagnon.

-Our parish provides pastoral care visits to the sick and homebound.
-All volunteers are trained and asked to make a commitment of only one hour per month.
+This ministry visits those who are elderly, sick, or homebound for any reason to bring the Eucharist, perform the Anointing of the Sick, or just check in on our neighbors.
+All volunteers are trained.
 Family members may be trained specifically to bring Communion to a loved one who is homebound and unable to attend Mass on a weekly basis.
 If you would like to volunteer or if you know of anyone who may benefit from a pastoral care visit, please contact Kate McGrath, Pastoral Associate.

 Click here to learn know more about the Sacrament of the Anointing of the Sick.